polyfact/polyfact-use-agent-boilerplate/README.md

 ### Stopping the agent

-To stop the agent in the middle of its task:
+To stop the agent (it completes its current task before):

 ```javascript
 stop();